aarern/bond-pricing-cf-model/README.md

 1. Enabling VBA Macros:
 Open Excel settings (Alt + F T).
 Go to the "Customize Ribbon" tab and check the "Developer" box.
-Open "Trust Center" from the Excel settings.
+Open the "Trust Center" from the Excel settings.
 Select "Trust Center Settings."
 Go to the "Trusted Locations" tab and select "Add a new location."
 Browse to the location where the macro-enabled workbook will be saved.